Israel scrambles to restore foreign flights to Tel Aviv

 Israeli Transportation Minister Yisrael Katz called the FAA decision "out of place" and a "reward to terrorism".

-However, he said Ovda Airport, used mostly by military aircraft and situated near the southern resort of Eilat, was ready as an alternative to Ben Gurion.
-Lying deep in the Negev desert, 152 km (98 miles) from Gaza, Ovda is beyond the proven range of Palestinian rockets.
+However, he said Ovda Airport, used mostly for military aircraft and located near the southern resort of Eilat, was ready as an alternative to Ben Gurion.
+Lying in the Negev desert 152 km (98 miles) from Gaza, Ovda is beyond the proven range of Palestinian rockets.

 Officials from European carriers said Ovda was too small and remote from Tel Aviv and nearby Jerusalem.

-State Department spokeswoman Jen Psaki said the FAA was in close touch with Israel and monitoring the situation.
+State Department Spokeswoman Jen Psaki said the FAA was in close touch with Israel and monitoring the situation before its scheduled review of the ban within 24 hours.
 She also noted that Kerry arrived in Israel on Wednesday on a military plane that was not bound by the FAA order.

 Former New York Mayor Michael Bloomberg flew to Israel on Tuesday night on El Al in a show of solidarity.